heolfief/Course-en-Cours/README.md

 You should now be able to program your board with the arduino software environement.

+The delay() function from the Arduino IDE shouldn't be used in your program because it will block the process of our library.

 #### Needed libraries

 - [MPU6050](https://github.com/jarzebski/Arduino-MPU6050) by **_jarzebski_** : Allows us to use the IMU.